» TORPY AT LARGE: Confederate monuments tell an incomplete tale

 Project managers would have to decide whether they want to blow the whole sculpture or preserve parts of it for some other use.
 Stone Mountain rock has been used for foundations, from metro Atlanta bungalows to the Lincoln Memorial to parts of the Panama Canal.

-» RELATED: Meeting the man who carved Stone Mountain
+» RELATED: Meeting and remembering the man who carved Stone Mountain

 The workers would drill holes into the rock that would hold the explosive charges.
 It wouldn’t happen quickly.
 Drilling is complicated, and doing it safely could take six months to a year, Bentkowski said.
 At least one worker fell to his death during the multi-decade span it took to create the relief there today.